jcaillon/valet/docs/content/docs/300.libraries/exe.md

 By default it redirects the stdout and stderr and captures them to output variables.
 This makes the executes silent unless the executable fails.
 By default, it will exit (core::fail) if the executable returns a non-zero exit code.
+By default, on windows, it will remove carriage return characters (\r) from the outputs to make them more consistent with other OSes.

 This function should be used as a wrapper around any external program as it allows to easily mock the program during tests and facilitates debugging with trace level log.